ganrad/aks-aspnet-sqldb-rest/README.md

     2018-12-23 05:26:39Z: Listening for Jobs
     ```

-    Minimize this terminal window for now as you will only be using it to view the results of a VSTS build.
+    Minimize this terminal window for now as you will only be using it to view the results of a Azure DevOps build.
 Before proceeding, open another terminal (WSL Ubuntu/Putty) window and login (SSH) into the Linux VM.

 ### E] Deploy Azure Container Registry (ACR)
 **Approx. time to complete this section: 10 minutes**